jonathonherbert/jonathonherbert.github.io/content/blog/enumerate-matches/index.md

   </li>
 </ul>

-Faced with a potentially infinite set of possible matches, we need a program that generates exactly as many as we want, and no more.
+Faced with a potentially infinite set of possible matches, we need a program that generates as many as we want, and no more.

 ## Generators (can't you hear my motored heart)